Who Pays for It

 750 million less in deficit: How the ÖGK is getting back on track

-The health insurance fund reports astonishing financial results.
-Instead of a deficit of 906 million, the deficit for 2025 was only 156.3 million euros.
-Administrative costs were cut, emphasizes ÖGK Chairman Peter McDonald.
-But others are shouldering the bulk of the burden...
+The health insurance fund has reported astonishing financial results.
+Instead of a deficit of 906 million, the deficit for 2025 was only 156.3 million euros. ÖGK Chairman Peter McDonald emphasizes that cuts were made in administrative costs.
+But others are shouldering the lion’s share of the burden...

-Insiders suspect that part of the deficit reduction is due to a “deliberately” overestimated shortfall.
-Nevertheless, the increase in health insurance premiums for retirees from 5.1 to 6.0 percent starting in the first full year (2026) alone will bring in an additional
+Insiders suspect that part of the deficit reduction is due to a deficit that was “intentionally” overestimated.
+Nevertheless, the increase in health insurance premiums for retirees from 5.1 to 6.0 percent starting in the first full year (2026) alone will generate an additional

 Administrative savings

-“Since 2020, we have eliminated 300 positions and are reducingadministrativespace by ten percent,” McDonald said in an interview with the “Krone.”
-“Furthermore, we have negotiated salary agreements for social security employees that are significantly below inflation.
-We are saving within our own department first.”
+“Since 2020, we have eliminated 300 positions and are reducing administrative space by ten percent,” McDonald said in an interview with the “Krone.”
+“Furthermore, we have negotiated salary agreements for social security employees that are noticeably below the inflation rate.
+We’re saving in our own department first.”

-Prioritization will remain necessary in the future, as the number of people over65will rise by 50 percent over the next 25 years.
-And those over 65 require twice as many medical services as younger people.
+Prioritization will continue to be necessary in the future, as the number of people over 65 is set to rise by 50 percent over the next 25 years.
+And people over 65 require twice as many medical services as younger people.

 Too Many Prescriptions

 The health insurance fund chairman’s next step is to examine the high number of medication prescriptions.
 He also wants to take a closer look at the frequency of doctor visits, where Austria leads Europe with 13 per insured person per year.
-The latter is part of the discussion within the reform partnership with the federal government, states, and municipalities.
+The latter is part of the discussion within the reform partnership involving the federal government, the states, and the municipalities.

 This article has been automatically translated,